From the chairperson’s desk

 At the international level, IPOPI has teamed up once again with the International Union of Immunological Society (IUIS) to respond to the World Health Organisation (WHO)’s Call for applications for the inclusion of diagnostic test categories in the next edition of the WHO Essential Diagnostic Tests (EDL).
 Increasing the diagnosis rates of primary immunodeficiencies remains a key strategic objective for IPOPI and I would like to thank all our stakeholders who are supporting us in this process.
 I was also pleased to attend a European stakeholder meeting organised by the Plasma Protein Therapeutics Association (PPTA) in Brussels on September 17, 2018.
 The meeting was organised as a follow up to the stakeholders’ forum organised in Budapest earlier in the year in conjunction with the PPTA annual conference, IPPC.
 It was a good opportunity to discuss current priorities and challenges facing the rare plasma related disorders’ community and provide the perspective of PLUS (the Platform of Plasma Protein Users) of which IPOPI is a founding member.

-I am also delighted to announce that an IPOPI webinar on Common Variable Immunodeficiency (CVID) treatment advances will be held on November 14 primarily targeting our NMOs and patients as well as interested stakeholders.
+Lastly, I am delighted to announce that an IPOPI webinar on Common Variable Immunodeficiency treatment advances will be held on November 14 primarily targeting our NMOs and patients as well as interested stakeholders.
 Professor Klaus Warnatz (IPOPI Medical Advisory Member) will be our expert speaker.
 Register here!

 Enjoy reading about all the many other activities from IPOPI and our NMOs in this edition of e-News.

-Looking forward to seeing many of you in Lisbon in just a few weeks’ time, travel safely from all corners of the world!
+Looking forward to seeing many of you in Lisbon very soon, travel safely from all corners of the world!

 IPOPI pays due regard to the privacy of our readers and all IPOPI communications are compliant with the new European General Data Protection Regulation.